Veams/documentation/methodology/javascript/bringItTogether/methodology__jsTogether.md

 [//]: # ({{#wrapWith "grid-row"}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})

-By simply reviewing our markup for ```data-js-items``` we can easily identify which elements have JavaScript functionality.
+The main point to remember about ```data-js-items``` is you use them identify bind JavaScript functionality to elements and you can use them identify which elements in Veams projects have JavaScript functionality.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})